-Investing in a world-class education system.
+Investing in a world class education system

-- Investing over £1 billion in 2018-19 in Scotland’s universities
+- Investing over £1 billion in 2018-19 in Scotland’s universities.

-- Funding of over £590m in 2018-19 to deliver over 116,000 full-time equivalent college places
+- Funding of over £600m in 2019-20 to deliver at least 116,000 full-time equivalent college places

-- Implementing the recommendations of the Learner Journey review and better aligning the education and skills system
+- Implementing the recommendations of the Learner Journey review and better aligning the education and skills system.

-We are providing funding of over £590m in 2018-19 to colleges to enable tens of thousands of young and adult learners to obtain recognised vocational qualifications each year, increasing routes to work and higher level study.
+We are providing funding of over £600m in 2019-20 to colleges to enable tens of thousands of young and adult learners to obtain recognised vocational qualifications each year, increasing routes to work and higher level study.

-Following the independent review of further and higher education student support, we have committed additional funding of £21 million per year by the end of this parliamentary term for improvements to student support.
+Following the independent review of further and higher education student support, we have committed additional investment of £21 million per year by the end of this parliamentary term for improvements to student support.
 We also provide Education Maintenance Allowances (EMAs) to young people from low income families to help them stay on in post-16 education either at school or college.